2022 Illinois's 1st congressional district election

-The 2022 Illinois's 1st congressional district election was held on November 8, 2022, to elect the United States Representative for Illinois's 1st congressional district, concurrently with elections for the other U.S. House districts in Illinois and the rest of the country, as well as the 2022 U.S. Senate race in Illinois, other elections to the United States Senate, and various state and local elections.
+The 2022 Illinois's 1st congressional district election was held on November 8, 2022, to elect the United States representative for Illinois's 1st congressional district, concurrently with elections for the other U.S. House districts in Illinois and the rest of the country, as well as the 2022 U.S. Senate race in Illinois, other elections to the United States Senate, and various state and local elections.
 Primary elections were held on June 28.
 Before the 2020 redistricting cycle, the 1st district was primarily based in the South Side of Chicago.
-Under the new congressional map, although the 1st district is still based in Chicago, including portions of Bronzeville, Hyde Park, Grand Crossing, Morgan Park, and Roseland, it now reaches down to the southwest and takes in a collection of exurban and rural areas in Cook County and Will County, almost reaching Kankakee County.
-The former section is heavily black and the latter is heavily white; as a result, the district as a whole is slightly over 50% black.
+Under the new congressional map, although the 1st district is still based in Chicago, including portions of Bronzeville, Hyde Park, Grand Crossing, Morgan Park, and Roseland, it now reaches down to the southwest and takes in a collection of exurban and rural areas in Cook County, Will County, and Kankakee County.
+The district as a whole is slightly under 50% black.

 Since 1993, the district had been represented by Democrat Bobby Rush.
-In his youth, Rush was a prominent civil rights activist and member of the Black Panther Party.
-He later served 10 years on the Chicago City Council before being elected to Congress.
-In 2000, he was challenged in the Democratic primary by then-state senator Barack Obama; Rush easily defeated Obama, who was elected president eight years later.
-After that election, Rush never faced another serious primary opponent and continued winning re-election easily due to the district's heavy Democratic lean; in 2020, he was re-elected with 73.8% of the vote.
-On January 3, 2022, Rush surprised many by announcing that he would retire rather than seek a sixteenth term in office, though he promised to remain active in public life.
+On January 3, 2022, Rush announced that he would retire rather than seek a sixteenth term in office.

-Because Rush announced his retirement just six months before the primaries, the race to succeed him was brief.
+Because Rush announced his retirement just six months before the primaries, the race to succeed him was relatively brief.
 A wide field of candidates ran in the Democratic primary, including state senator Jacqueline Collins, Chicago alderwoman Pat Dowell, business professor Jonathan Jackson, and attorney Karin Norington-Reaves, whom Rush endorsed as his successor.
 Jackson won the primary with a low plurality and advanced to the general election, as did nonprofit founder Eric Carlson, who narrowly defeated gun dealer Jeff Regnier in the Republican primary.
 As expected in this solidly liberal district, Jackson easily dispatched Carlson.
-Jackson's election continued the 1st district's 93-year tradition of electing a black man as its representative, dating back to the election of Oscar De Priest in 1929.
-He took office in the 118th United States Congress in January 2023, joining the Congressional Progressive Caucus.
+Jackson's victory continued the 1st district's 93-year tradition of electing a black man as its representative, dating back to the election of Oscar De Priest in 1929.
+Jackson took office in the 118th United States Congress in January 2023, joining the Congressional Progressive Caucus.